 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's depletion expense process, including certain controls related to the estimation of proved oil and gas reserves used in the depletion expense calculation.
-We evaluated (1) the professional qualifications of the Company's internal reservoir engineers as well as the external reservoir engineering specialists and external engineering firm, (2) the knowledge, skill, and ability of the Company's internal and external reservoir engineers, and (3) the relationship of the external reservoir engineering specialists and external engineering firm to the Company.
+We evaluated (1) the professional qualifications of the Company's internal reservoir engineering specialists and external engineering firm, (2) the knowledge, skill, and ability of the Company's internal reservoir engineers, and (3) the relationship of the external reservoir engineering specialists and external engineering firm to the Company.
 We analyzed and recalculated depletion expense for compliance with industry and regulatory standards.
-We assessed the methodology used by the Company's internal reservoir engineers to estimate proved oil and gas reserves, and the methodology used by the external reservoir engineering specialists to evaluate those reserve estimates for compliance with industry and regulatory standards.
-We compared the forecasted production assumptions used by the internal reservoir engineers to historical production rates.
-We evaluated the operating cost assumptions utilized by the internal reservoir engineers by comparing them to historical costs.
-We evaluated the oil and gas prices utilized by the internal reservoir engineers by comparing them to publicly available prices and tested the relevant market differentials.
-We read and considered the findings of the Company's external reservoir engineering specialists in connection with our evaluation of the Company's reserve estimates.
+We assessed the methodology used by the Company's internal reservoir engineers to evaluate those reserve estimates for compliance with industry and regulatory standards.
+We compared the forecasted production assumptions used by the internal reservoir engineers to historical costs.
+We evaluated the oil and gas prices utilized by the internal reservoir engineers by comparing them to historical costs.
+We evaluated the oil and gas prices utilized by the internal reservoir engineering specialists in connection with our evaluation of the Company's reserve estimates.